GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/custom-script.md

 In order to configure a dynamic scope the following steps are required:

-- Dynamic scope custom script must be configured and enabled at "Manage custom scripts" page, "Dynamic scopes" tab
+- Dynamic scope custom script must be configured and enabled at "Other custom scripts" page, "Dynamic scopes" tab
 - A scope has to be defined at the "OpenID Connect -> Scopes" page
   - Scope's type must be set to "Dynamic"
   - Corresponding dynamic script must be linked to that scope (Add dynamic script button)